lf-lang/embedded-lab/docs/src/Interrupts.md

     }
     ```

 2. In the Lingua Franca C target, to create a timestamped event in response to an external event such as an interrupt, you call the the `lf_schedule` function, passing it a pointer to a a [physical action](https://www.lf-lang.org/docs/handbook/actions?target=c).
 Modify your previous program so that a reaction is invoked each time you press the button.
-In your reaction, print the time elapsed since the last button push in milliseconds.
+In your reaction, print the logical time elapsed since the last button push in milliseconds.

+    **Hint:** In the C target of LF, [logical time](https://www.lf-lang.org/docs/handbook/time-and-timers?target=c) is accessed within a reaction using the function `lf_time_logical` or `lf_time_logical_elapsed()`.

     **Hint:** To accomplish this, you will need to make a pointer to your physical action available within your callback function.
 A simple pattern to accomplish this is to use a static global variable of type `void*`, as follows: